MykhLibs/dm-aioaiagent/README.md

     # define a system message
     system_message = "Your custom system message with role, backstory and goal"

-    # define a list of tools, if you want to use them
+    # (optional) define a list of tools, if you want to use them
     tools = [...]

     # define a openai model, default is "gpt-4o-mini"